Sets with large intersection properties in metric spaces: Introduction

+As an application of the previous results we show that $\alpha$-approximable points are particular cases of $\Gg^s_\mu$-sets in certain regular measurable metric spaces.

-Let us remark that the lower bound for the Hausdorff dimension of these type of sets has been previously obtained on compact Ahlfors regular spaces in \cite[Theorem 2]{BDV} by using the concept of {\it ubiquitous systems} first developed in \cite{DRV}.
+\begin{theorem} Let $(X,\mu)$ a complete Ahlfors regular space of dimension $d$.
+Let $\alpha>1$ and $F\subset X$ a set of $(\Ee,\alpha)$-approximable points.
+Then $F\in\Gg^{d/\alpha}_\mu$ and therefore $\dim_\Hh F\geqslant d/\alpha$.
+Moreover, if the sequence $\Ee$ has exponential decay, then $\dim_\Hh F=d/\alpha$. \end{theorem} Let us remark that the lower bound for the Hausdorff dimension of these type of sets has been previously obtained on compact Ahlfors regular spaces in \cite[Theorem 2]{BDV} by using the concept of {\it ubiquitous systems}, first developed in \cite{DRV}.

 The upper bound in Theorem \ref{teoD}, however, is not true in general in the sense that exponential decay is required.
-For example, Jarník's Theorem \cite{J} shows that the Hausdorff dimension of the set of points obtained by Diophantine approximation on $\R$ for $\alpha>2$ (where the decay of convergence is polynomial) is actually $2/\alpha$ (in fact, it is also possible to prove that it is a $\mathcal{G}^s$-set for every $s<2/\alpha$, see \cite[Chapter 9]{F2}).
+For example, Jarník's Theorem \cite{J} shows that the Hausdorff dimension of the set of points obtained by Diophantine approximation on $\R$ for $\alpha>2$ (where the decay of convergence is polynomial) is actually $2/\alpha$ (in fact, it is also possible to prove that it is a $\Gg^{2/\alpha}$-set, see \cite[$\S10$]{F2}).
 In $\S$\ref{SecAproximables} we give an upper bound for the dimension in case of polynomial decay.

+To end with, let us briefly describe how this work is organized.
+In Section 2 we give the basic definitions and properties on spaces of homogeneous type, along some preliminary results.
+In Sections 3 we prove Theorem \ref{teoB} and in Section 4 we prove Theorems \ref{teoC} and \ref{teoCAl}.
+In Section 5 we apply previous results to show that $\alpha$-approximable sets are a special case of $\Gg^s_\mu$-sets by proving Theorem \ref{teoD}.
+Finally in Section 6 we compare $\Jj^s_\mu$-sets with $\Gg^s_\mu$-sets and their links with previous established definitions \cite{B,F3}.